 • Don't have a slow cooker?
 This can all be slow cooked in the oven at 170°C/325°F/Gas 3 for 2 to 3 hours.

 • For some extra flavour you can add some chopped and browned pancetta.

 • If the bolognese feels a little too thick once mixed with the pasta, then you can loosen it up a little with starchy pasta water.

 What people are saying

 More slow cooker recipes

-If you’ve tried this slow cooker spaghetti bolognese, or any other recipe on the blog then let us know how you got on in the comments below - we love hearing from you!
+If you’ve tried this slow cooker spaghetti bolognese, let us know how you got on in the comments below.

 Slow Cooker Bolognese